VR’s Biggest Problem and How We Could (Maybe) Solve It

 There’s also a moment right after a saccade where the system tries to catch up to what it missed by being extra sensitive to motion (Frost and Niemeier, 2016).

+The system also obviously turns off when you’re blinking.
 So, if we do eye tracking to track blinks and saccades, we can use those periods to hide all sorts of stuff.

 One well-known technique shifts the entire scene around during these moments, so that you can do what seems like walking forward, but actually be walking around in a circle perpetually (Sun et al., 2018).